 The isolation transformer (without generation on-line) must be incapable of producing ground fault current to the Utility system; any connection except delta primary (Project side), grounded-wye secondary (Utility side) is acceptable.
-The isolation transformer must be protected for internal faults; fuses are acceptable.
+Protection must be provided for internal faults in the isolating transformer; fuses are acceptable.

-If the inverter has passed a certified anti-island test, the Utility may waive the requirement that the generator Project Developer provide protection for the Utility system ground faults.
+If the inverter has passed a certified anti-island test, the Utility may waive the requirement that the Project Developer provide protection for Utility system ground faults.